mr4tt/zotbot/README.md

 - [Heaven's Gate (religious group)](https://en.wikipedia.org/w/index.php?title=Heaven%27s_Gate_(religious_group)&oldid=1229163453) - Heaven's Gate was an American new religious movement known primarily for the mass suicides  committed by its members in 1997.
 Commonly designated a cult, it was founded in 1974 and led by Bonnie Nettles (1927–1985) and Marshall Applewhite (1931–1997), known within the movement as Ti and Do, respectively.
 Nettles and Applewhite first met in 1972 and ...

 - [Jonestown](https://en.wikipedia.org/w/index.php?title=Jonestown&oldid=1231039360) - The Peoples Temple Agricultural Project, better known by its informal name "Jonestown", was a remote settlement in Guyana established by the Peoples Temple, an American cult under the leadership of Jim Jones.
 Jonestown became internationally infamous when, on November 18, 1978, a total of 918 people died at the settlement, at the nearby airstrip in ...

+- [List of common misconceptions](https://en.wikipedia.org/w/index.php?title=List_of_common_misconceptions&oldid=1231212291) - Each entry on this list of common misconceptions is worded as a correction; the misconceptions themselves are implied rather than stated.
+These entries are concise summaries of the main subject articles, which can be consulted for more detail.

+- [Corporate Memphis](https://en.wikipedia.org/w/index.php?title=Corporate_Memphis&oldid=1229117026) - Corporate Memphis (alternative names: Alegria art, big tech art, flat art, or corporate artstyle) is an art style named after the Memphis Group that features flat areas of color and geometric elements.
+Widely associated with Big Tech illustrations in the late 2010s and early 2020s, it has been met with a polarized response, with criticism focusing o...

 - [Graffiti (Palm OS)](https://en.wikipedia.org/w/index.php?title=Graffiti_(Palm_OS)&oldid=1211852576) - Graffiti is an essentially single-stroke shorthand handwriting recognition system used in PDAs based on the Palm OS.
 Graffiti was originally written by Palm, Inc. as the recognition system for GEOS-based devices such as HP's OmniGo 100 and 120 or the Magic Cap-line and was available as an alternate recognition system for the Apple Newton MessagePad,...